 That means, that both sides of the coin do.
-And, there will be increasing interest, even conflicting interests in that who and what entities have a mandate to enforce regulation, do casual policing – and what is more, ultimately define implementations and practices of moral, ethics and finally, regimes, within the cyberspace.
+And, there will be increasing interest, even conflicting interests in that who and what entities have the mandate to enforce the regulation, do casual policing – and what is more, ultimately define implementations and practices of moral, ethics and finally, regimes, within the cyberspace.

 Where early BitCoin network provided zero privacy within the system, it held a relevant distance to the concepts and institutions of traditional nation-state backed up privacy.
 Something that has been a major grievance between those reaching towards the seat of power in the cyberspace.

 Introduction of a financial system leads also inevitably to the question of resources – and at some point in future about social control, responsibility, management of labour and ultimately perhaps, distinctive regimes and identities in a peaceful settlement.’

-Whether successful or not, at least they have had the issue to surface and recent malware, and double-ware, have shown initiative to make cyber-territorial claims to seemingly unused blocks of that valuable power and resources.
+Whether successful or not, at least they have had the issue to the surface and recent malware, and double-ware have shown initiative to make cyber-territorial claims to seemingly unused blocks of that valuable power and resources.
 This is of course oftentimes in contrast with the territorial claims and ownership in the real world.

 Monero, as one of the most privacy-preserving crypto tokens currently out there has got two ambassadors, at least two projects that aim to demonstrate how unused resources in the cyberspace could be used, even lawfully, for the good for the society.
-As an initiative this can perhaps be somehow loosely connected to various political campaigns to “reclaim unused houses, public places, etc”.
+As an initiative, this can perhaps be somehow loosely connected to various political campaigns to “reclaim unused houses, public places, etc”.

-Another project lets people to place a tiny piece of code on their web site, to mine same tokens on the computing power and time of the visitors who stay on their site.
+Another project lets people to place a tiny piece of code on their website, to mine same tokens on the computing power and time of the visitors who stay on their site.
 Both are old tricks, but encouraging now new discussion on relevant issues, not only “who governs”, but “who owns” – including loose references to civil rights, communism and universal rights of humans to exploit resources for the good.

 These two Monero mining projects, one of which is more “malwarish” than the other, bring up the question of social economics in the cyberspace.
 Nation-state oriented legacy taxation systems are not able to contribute to the wealth of cyberspace, but rather just aim to exploit it for its own patriotic needs of surveillance and control.

 The other server-side invasive Monero miner, on the other hand, comes to collect taxes by force.
-That is a direct analogue how tax-collection goes in real world as well.
+That is a direct analog how tax-collection goes in the real world as well.
 Perhaps this new method of forced contribution, which does not end to the Monero miner, by the way, is maybe better seen as proof of concept demonstration, and capability exercise, perhaps even unintentionally.

-If the only thing the end-users have in the cyberspace, as they can not breed and their social reproduction is virtually, is their computing power they can contribute.
-They can build apps and trade labour and physical items, but they can not pay back to the society.
+If the only thing the end-users have in the cyberspace, as they can not breed and their social reproduction is virtual, is their computing power they can contribute.
+They can build apps and trade labor and physical items, but they can not pay back to the society.
 In the traditional sense, by ensuring social reproduction and by avoiding tax evasion.

-Of course, using the computing power of a random web site visitor in order to generate cash for someone is, in one way, inappropriate thing to do.
+Of course, using the computing power of a random website visitor in order to generate cash for someone is, in one way, inappropriate thing to do.
 However, ultimately the question is not whether that is the case, but who has the right to exploit resources for their benefit.

 On that background, the client side Monero miner is nothing more than a new variation of the theme.
 And the server side could be also seen as capability training forward forced tax collection in the cyberspace.